We've been featured in:

 Following a personal injury caused by a hairdresser’s negligence, in which you suffered scalp burns from bleach, or you had an allergic reaction, speak to our advisors.
 They offer free, no-obligation advice.

-A Hairdresser Burnt My Scalp With A Hair Dryer, Can I Claim?
+Can I Claim If A Hairdresser Burnt My Scalp With A Hair Dryer?

 Many individuals use hair dryers daily in households across the UK.
 We rarely give a second thought to the types of burns that a hairdryer can give us.
 The scalp can burn at temperatures above 60 degrees Celsius, and most hair dryers can produce heat much hotter than this.
 Since many of us do it every day, you would think that all professional hairdressers would know how to dry hair without causing a burnt scalp injury safely.